vesellov/bitdust.docs.old/definitions.md

 ## +

+BitDust is an attempt to establish more control over our own digital life.

+## +

 BitDust aims to protect the privacy of users and provides an alternative way of working and communicating in the network.